Iasi city’s effigy, the Palace of Culture was built between 1906-1925, by orders of King Carol I.

 The two young men painted dressed in national costumes guarding the clock represent a design element inspired from Peles Castle.

-Each hour, the 8 bells of the Carillon in the tower and a drum with 69 pins sing the Union Round Dance song.
+Each hour, the 8 bells of the tower’s Carillon and a drum with 69 pins sing the Union Round Dance song.

 Hall of Honor